programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 adequate to deal with hierarchically nested patterns that XML is good at describing.

-But that’s OK.
-In the context of this tutorial, we don’t claim to know anything in particular about XML, or to care about formal language grammars.
+But that's OK.
+In the context of this tutorial, we don't claim to know anything in particular about XML, or to care about formal language grammars.
 We just want to put some convenient markers into a text in order to get some leverage in making a relatively simple implicit